Spinoffs ‘The Originals’ and ‘Chicago PD’ can’t match ‘The Vampire Diaries’ and ‘Chicago Fire’ online

-The in this graph, over the course of its run the show has garnered loyal support from Utah, Hawaii and New York.first aired in 2009 to strong ratings.
+The Vampire Diaries first aired in 2009 to strong ratings.
 The beautiful cast along with the ever popular vampire and werewolves theme was a massive hit among The CW’s core audience of teenagers and young women.
 Initially, lukewarm critical reception turned more positive over time as well, and the show has a broad base of support across the United States.
-As seen
+As seen in this graph, over the course of its run the show has garnered loyal support from Utah, Hawaii and New York.

-Thestarted with a high of 4.91 million viewers according to Nielsen records.
-However, the same cannot be said for the show’s spin-off. , first aired in 2013, was received with a viewership of 2.21 million despite following the fifth season premiere of The in the prime time slot.
+The Vampire Diaries started with a high of 4.91 million viewers according to Nielsen records.
+However, the same cannot be said for the show’s spin-off.
+The Originals, first aired in 2013, was received with a viewership of 2.21 million despite following the fifth season premiere of The Vampire Diaries in the prime time slot.

-Google Trends reports show that even at the highest point of interest, been a few steps behind the parent show, getting less than half of the viewership.
-Interestingly, the loyal support for The seems to have spilt to the spin-off with viewership being concentrated in Hawaii, New York and Louisiana.
+Google Trends reports show that even at the highest point of interest, The Originals has always been a few steps behind the parent show, getting less than half of the viewership.
+Interestingly, the loyal support for The Vampire Diaries seems to have spilt to the spin-off with viewership being concentrated in Hawaii, New York and Louisiana.

-In a surprising turn, come close to matching the search traffic of its predecessor.announced its spinoff series after just one season on the air.
-Chicago PD is, as are most spin-offs, a few steps behind the parent show, but it has
+In a surprising turn, Chicago Fire announced its spinoff series after just one season on the air.
+Chicago PD is, as are most spin-offs, a few steps behind the parent show, but it has come close to matching the search traffic of its predecessor.

-In its primetime slot, Chicago PD’s series premiere had a viewership of 8.59 million as opposed towhich had 6.61 million viewers in comparison.
-However, as the show progressed, so did the viewership. season two notched up a viewership of 8.90 million.
+In its primetime slot, Chicago PD’s series premiere had a viewership of 8.59 million as opposed to Chicago Fire which had 6.61 million viewers in comparison.
+However, as the show progressed, so did the viewership.
+Chicago Fire season two notched up a viewership of 8.90 million.
 Not surprising that the majority of interest in both shows stem from Midwest, mainly Illinois.